skip to main content

 Irrigation Water Management

 Water is one of the fundamental building blocks for life to survive and prosper.
-For a planet covered in water you would think there is an endless supply of water.
-But only 3% of the worlds water resources is freshwater and only 0.0003% is suitable for drinking.
+For a planet covered in water you would think there is an endless supply of water, but only 3 percent of the world's water resources is freshwater and less than 1 percent is suitable for drinking.

-Hawke’s Bay is generally a water rich region, but even then, prolong dry weather impacts the amount of water available.
-Often water is available when demand is low and not abundant when we need it.
-With climate change, these periods of drought are expected to become more frequent.
-Population growth and environmental needs also creates pressure on our water resource.
+Hawke’s Bay is generally a water-rich region, but prolonged dry weather impacts the amount of water available.
+Often, water is available when demand is low, and not abundant when we need it.
+With climate change, these periods of extreme dry are expected to become more frequent.
+Food and fibre production, industrial and household water use all add to the demands on this precious resource.

-We all need to consider how we use water and make sure when we do– it’s going to good use.
-Irrigation for food and fibre production means that more food can be produced, more reliably while using less land resources.
+We all need to consider how we use water and make sure that when we do it’s going to good use.
+Using irrigation in food and fibre production means that more can be produced more reliably while using fewer land resources.
 It has been estimated by the UN that if we didn’t have irrigation, we would need 500 million more hectares of land to produce the same amount of food.

-For those with irrigation, there are things we can do to make sure water is going where and when it is needed, and losses are minimized.
+For those with irrigation, there are things we can do to make sure water is going where and when it is needed, and losses are minimised.

 There are two key aspects to getting the best out of a well-designed irrigation system – effective maintenance and good management.
-The combination of these can maximise the on-farm benefits of irrigation, while minimizing environmental impacts.
-But how can these be achieved?
+The combination of these can maximise the on-farm benefits of irrigation, while minimising environmental impacts.

 The purpose of an irrigation evaluation is to check if water is being applied evenly and flag if there is an issue.
 If poor performance is identified and the reason is not obvious, it lets you know that further investigation is required.